-See that indentation in the lapel near the neck were the top of the collar and the bottom of the lapel join?
-That’s the “notch”.
-The depth and placement of the notch varies.
-The notch is the most common of lapel for a good reason: it’s extremely versatile and looks appropriate on everything from a linen suit to a tuxedo.
+See that indentation in the lapel near the neck where the top of the collar and the bottom of the lapel join?
+That’s the “notch.”
+The depth and placement of the notch varies; however, the point of the lapel will always face directly away from the suit or tux’s opening.
+The notch is the most common type of lapel, and for a good reason: it’s extremely versatile and looks great on everything from a linen suit to a tuxedo.
 When in doubt, go for the notch!

 When to wear a Notch Lapel